zyreoo/juice/README.md

 ![background](https://github.com/user-attachments/assets/156b45a9-25bd-4808-9fca-456a66d2cd93)

-spend 2 months building a game with your friends, then we will go to Shanghai, China, and then we will run a popup cafe for people from the streets to come in and try our games.
+spend 2 months building a game with your friends, go to Shanghai, China, and then run a popup cafe for people from the streets to come in and try our games.

 what's the criteria for the games?
 * languageless (no use of written or spoken word in the game or the game's interface)